 utrace implements a framework for controlling user space tasks.
 It provides an interface that can be used by various tracing "engines", implemented as loadable kernel modules.
 The engines register callback functions for specific events, then attach to whichever thread they want to trace.
 As the callbacks are made from "safe" places in the kernel, this allows for great leeway in the kinds of processing the functions can do.
-Various events can be watched via utrace, for example, system call entry and exit, fork(), signals being sent to the task, etc. More details about the utrace infrastructure are available at https://sourceware.org/systemtap/wiki/utrace.
+Several events can be watched via utrace.
+For example, you can observe events such as system call entry and exit, fork(), and signals being sent to the task.
+More details about the utrace infrastructure are available at https://sourceware.org/systemtap/wiki/utrace .

-77 User space probing openSUSE Leap 15.4
+77 User space probing openSUSE Leap 15.6